OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 ✅ Get the weather

+Update - Now you can chat to the channel via the bot, which is in terminal.

 ✅ Use a pixel editor

 🎸 Bonus - weather-no-menu.html displays the ASCII weather on an html page.
 No dependencies.
 I think it looks cool: